 High conversion and high growth ambitions trigger a lot of fraud.
 This is why European neobanks and neobrokers must balance the need to make their digital platforms user-friendly and easy to navigate with the need to ensure that the platforms are secure.

 The most common misconception about introducing identity verification is that it increases hassle and reduces conversion.
-While too much friction is bad for your conversion rate, a well-designed user experience that is simple for customers to complete will not cause visible enough difficulty to discourage new customers.
+While too much friction is bad for your conversion rate, a well-designed user experience that is simple for clients to complete will not cause visible enough difficulty to discourage new clients.
 So, rather than being a must, if done correctly, KYC verification and account authentication may be used to deliver better service to your customers.

 A trusted partner to overcome all these challenges